galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Streams' data and track realisations

 \subsection{Individual stream track implementations}

-Table~\ref{t:super_summary_table} presents a summary for the \Ntracks\ tracks implemented for the \Nunique\ (unique) streams currently available in \galstreams.
-Depending on the data available for each stream its 6D track was implemented following one of the three methods described in Sec.~\ref{s:procedure}: (i) Streams realised as great circle arcs from reported end points, (ii) Streams realised as great circle arcs defined by their reported poles and (iii) Streams realised from custom data.
-The InfoFlags column indicates which of the 6D data is available for each stream and keeps track of any assumptions made in each track implementation: the first character is 0 if the stream is assumed to be a great circle and 1 if not; the second, third and fourth characters indicate whether distance, proper motions and radial velocity tracks are available (1) or not (0).
+Table~\ref{t:super_summary_table} presents a summary for the \Ntracks\ tracks implemented from different sources for the \Nunique\ (unique) streams currently available in \galstreams. \neww{How multiple tracks for a given stream are dealt with and} the criteria on which this is decided is discussed for each case with multiple tracks in Sec~\ref{s:multiple_tracks}. \neww{The naming convention followed for streams with multiple tracks that have different names in the literature, but have been robustly identified as being part of the same stream (e.g. Orphan and Chenab), is that each track is labelled with the original name used by each author (Orphan-K19 and Chenab-S19 tracks) and all are ascribed to the same stream with a compound name (Orphan-Chenab stream).} Depending on the data available for each stream its 6D track was implemented following one of the three methods described in Sec.~\ref{s:procedure}: (i) Streams realised as great circle arcs from reported end points, (ii) Streams realised as great circle arcs defined by their reported poles and (iii) Streams realised from custom data. \neww{The method used to implement the track is indicated in Table~\ref{t:super_summary_table} in the Imp (implementation) column for each of the categories described in the previous section (ep=end points, po=pole, st=individual stars or knots). } The InfoFlags column indicates which of the 6D data is available for each stream and keeps track of any assumptions made in each track implementation: the first character is 0 if the stream is assumed to be a great circle and 1 if not; the second, third and fourth characters indicate whether distance, proper motions and radial velocity tracks are available (1) or not (0).
 Whenever the distance, proper motion or radial velocity measurements are available but there is a caveat, it is indicated with `2' (see e.g. M5-G19 and Ravi).
 In these cases, see the documentation for details on each particular stream.
 The `On' column indicates which of the tracks is set as the default for a given stream.
-The criteria on which this is decided is discussed for each case with multiple tracks in Sec~\ref{s:multiple_tracks}.
-The stream's length along the track and equatorial coordinates and distances for the end points are also reported.
-Finally, the TRefs and DRefs columns indicate with a unique code the references for the track implementation and the stream discovery, respectively.
-The references and corresponding codes are found in Table~\ref{t:ref_summary_table}.
+The stream's length along the track, equatorial coordinates and distances for the end points are also reported in the table.
+Finally, the TRefs and DRefs columns indicate with a unique code the references for the track implementation and the stream's discovery, respectively.
+The reference corresponding to each code is found in Table~\ref{t:ref_summary_table}.